Chart Color Schemes

 Camperdown is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Camperdown's dwelling structure, as per the latest Census, consisted of 93.5% houses and 6.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 93.2% houses and 6.8% other dwellings.
+Camperdown's dwelling structures, as per the latest Census, had 93.5% houses and 6.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Vic.'s 93.2% houses and 6.8% other dwellings.
 Home ownership in Camperdown stood at 50.0%, with mortgaged dwellings at 29.0% and rented ones at 21.0%.
 The median monthly mortgage repayment was $1,127, below Non-Metro Vic.'s average of $1,300.
 Median weekly rent in Camperdown was $240, compared to Non-Metro Vic.'s $250.
-Nationally, Camperdown's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Camperdown's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing